Goosebumps (1995 TV series): Broadcast history

-In other countries, Fox Kids in Australia in 1995 and on Fox Kids in the United States starting on 27 October 1995 and ending on 16 November 1998, with reruns on Fox Family lasting until 6 September 1999 and 3 September 2001 respectively.
+In other countries, Fox Kids both in Australia in 1995 and in the United States starting on 27 October 1995 and ending on 16 November 1998, with reruns on Fox Family lasting until 6 September 1999 and 3 September 2001 respectively.
 Every October from 2007 to 2009, Cartoon Network aired the episodes.
 From 6 September 2011 until 5 October 2014, The Hub broadcast the series.
 From 2013 onwards, Netflix has streamed all 74 episodes of the TV series on its online streaming service.
-In the UK, it aired on Children's BBC from 1997-1999, with repeats aired until 2001.
+In the United Kingdom, it aired on Children's BBC from 1997 to 1999, with repeats aired until 2001.
+In the United States, it is also available for free on Tubi and the Roku Channel.

 Marketing

-To coincide with Fox's release of several tapes from the series, a Halloween 1998 tie-in marketing campaign with General Mills promoted the video series on 10 million packages and included with each videocassette coupons for products like Fruit Roll-Ups and Gushers.
+To coincide with Fox's release of several tapes from the series, a Halloween 1998 tie-in marketing campaign with General Mills promoted the video series on 10 million packages, and included with each videocassette coupons for products like Fruit Roll-Ups and Gushers.

 Reception

-Some of the VHS releases were among the best-selling children's videos in November 1998, according to Billboard.
+According to Billboard, some of the VHS releases were among the best-selling children's videos in November 1998.